-In the first quarter of 2007, the Company initiated the manufacturing realignment related to its ATM products, which included outsourcing of certain manufacturing activities in the Americas region and shifting other manufacturing activities from high cost to low cost geographies primarily in the EMEA and APJ regions.
-As a result of this realignment, the Company recorded \$46 million for employee severance and other termination benefits in cost of products in the Condensed Consolidated Statements of Operations in the first quarter of 2007.
-Of the \$46 million initially recorded for this realignment, \$37 million was recorded as a discrete cost in accordance with Statement of Financial Accounting Standards No. 112 (SFAS 112), Employers' Accounting for Postemployment Benefits, and the remainder was recorded in accordance with Statement of Financial Accounting Standards No. 146 (SFAS 146), Accounting for Costs Associated with Exit or Disposal Activities.
-As of December 31, 2007, \$11 million of the initial reserve remained for this initiative, of which \$8 million in severance payments were made during the three months ended March 31, 2008.
-The Company did not record any additional costs related to this realignment activity during the three months ended March 31, 2008.
-The reserve balance of \$3 million is expected to be utilized during the remainder of 2008.
+In the first quarter of 2007, the Company initiated a manufacturing realignment primarily related to its ATM products, which included outsourcing certain manufacturing activities in the Americas region and shifting other manufacturing activities from high cost to low cost geographies in the EMEA region as well as the APJ region.
+As expected, this realignment has improved productivity and freed capital to invest in revenue-generating programs in sales, engineering and market development.
+As a result of this realignment, in the first quarter of 2007, the Company recorded \$46 million for employee severance and other termination benefits in cost of products.
+Of the \$46 million initially recorded for this realignment, \$37 million was recorded as a discrete cost in accordance with SFAS 112, and the remainder was recorded in accordance with SFAS 146.
+As some employees were terminated prior to eligibility for severance and others continued employment in other parts of the Company, as well as due to the mix of employees differing from the original expected employee mix, the amount of severance payouts was lower than originally estimated.
+Accordingly, the Company reduced the manufacturing realignment reserve by \$11 million in the second quarter of 2007 to reflect the change in estimate.
+This reduction was recorded in cost of products in the Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2007.
+As of December 31, 2007, \$11 million of the reserve remained for this initiative, of which approximately \$9 million was utilized through payments during the first six months of 2008.
+The reserve balance of approximately \$2 million as of June 30, 2008 is expected to be paid over the balance of 2008.
+This initiative resulted in approximately 1,100 employee terminations.

 In the third quarter of 2007, NCR commenced a realignment program in Japan, which was primarily focused on its customer services.
-The realignment program included actions which were designed to improve operating efficiency and to strengthen the Company's competitive position in Japan and has resulted in reductions in employment.
-As a result of this realignment program, in the third quarter of 2007, the Company recorded \$27 million as a discrete cost for employee severance in accordance with SFAS 112.
-As of December 31, 2007, \$7 million of the initial reserve remained for this initiative, which was fully paid during the three months ended March 31, 2008.
-The Company has not recorded any additional costs related to this realignment activity in 2008.
+The realignment program, which resulted in approximately 130 reductions in employment, included actions to improve operating efficiency and strengthen the Company's competitive position in Japan.
+As a result of this realignment program, in the third quarter of

+2007, the Company recorded \$27 million as a discrete cost for employee severance in accordance with SFAS 112.
+As of December 31, 2007, \$7 million of the initial reserve for this initiative remained, which was fully utilized in the six months ended June 30, 2008.
+Starting in the fourth quarter of 2007, the Company started realizing cost savings related to this initiative and expects to achieve targeted cost savings of \$10 to \$12 million on an annualized basis.